openstate/open-raadsinformatie/README.md

 The Nginx container was installed separately in production.
 To mimic this in development, clone `https://github.com/openstate/nginx-load-balancer/`, follow the instructions in `INSTALL.txt` and start the container with `docker compose --compatibility up -d`

+After first time installation on a server, run `ocd_backend/setup.sh` to create the database.

 The log file was made persistent and is located in Docker volume `ori_oridata`.
 To prevent this file from growing indefinitely, add the following to `/etc/logrotate.d/orilog`: